Cold Medicine For High Blood Pressure

 When it comes to cold relief and high blood pressure, decongestants are the biggest cause for concern.
 These products can relieve your nasal stuffiness, as they work by narrowing the blood vessels in the nose to reduce swelling.
 For those with high blood pressure, this may affect other blood vessels in the body that can increase blood pressure levels even further.
 If you have a cold, try to avoid most decongestants or other multi-symptom products that contain specific ingredients.
 Some of these ingredients include ephedrine, pseudoephedrine, and naphazoline.
 It's always best to talk with your doctor if you're not sure about taking a particular cold-relief product.

 What Cold And Flu Medicine Is Safe With High Blood Pressure?

 Thankfully, there are many products available to help those who have high blood pressure get the cold relief they need.
 Many of these leave out the decongestants that typically cause blood pressure levels to rise.
 Make sure you follow all dosing instructions carefully and do your research to ensure that the product you choose won't make your blood pressure issues worse.
-If you have a fever, headache, body aches, or a sore throat, try a general pain reliever first like aspirin
+If you have a fever, headache, body aches, or a sore throat, try a general pain reliever first like aspirin or acetaminophen

 .
 You can also use a saline nasal spray